repertus/2016-CW-FallCohort/Projects/Week 2/07-BudgetTracker/README.md

 **3. Add some extras**
 * Personal finance gurus recommend reducing your *largest expenses* before you stop buying coffee at Starbucks.
 Modify your application to create a list of no more than 5 suggestions of expenses the user can reduce.
 * Typically, your rent should not exceed 25% of your monthly take home pay.
-If the user has any expenses that mention the words "House", "Rent" or "Mortgage" - add a suggestion that the users rent exceeds 25% of their take home pay.
+If the user has any expenses that mention the words "House", "Rent" or "Mortgage" and that expense exceeds 25% of their income - add a suggestion that the users rent exceeds 25% of their take home pay.

 ## Turn in instructions